chanzuckerberg/cellxgene-census/docs/cell_census_notebook_guidelines.md

-# Cell Census API notebook/vignette guidelines
+# Cell Census API notebook/vignette editorial guidelines

 API demonstration code that is part of the documentation should be deposited here: